johannegg/TDT4140/docs/api-sections/rating.md

 ## /rating/get/user/{username}

 Fetches all rating data from a specific user.
+Requires cached JWT token with user permissions.

 - method: GET
-- role: none
+- role: user
-- headers: none
+- headers:
+  - 'Authorization': 'Bearer \<cached-JWT-token>'
 - path variables:
   - username (type: String) [not blank]
 - parameters: none
-- statuscodes: [200, 404]
+- statuscodes: [200, 401, 404]
 - response:
     - 200: array of rating information objects
+    - 401: not a user
     - 404: no user with the given username

 ## /rating/add